akka/akka/akka-docs/src/main/paradox/interaction-patterns-typed.md

  * There can only be a single response to one `ask`
  * When `ask` times out, the receiving actor does not know and may still process it to completion, or even start processing it after the fact

+## Per session child Actor

+Keeping context for an interaction, or multiple interactions can be done by moving the work for one "session", into a child actor.

+TODO

+**Scenarios where per session child actor is useful:**

+ * A single incoming request should result in multiple interactions with other actions before a result can be built
+ * ???

+**Problems with ask:**

+ * Children have lifecycles that must be managed to not create a resource leak
+ * ???